seasketch/geoprocessing/README.md

 A framework for publishing low-cost and low-maintenance `geoprocessing` services and reports in the cloud.
 Part of the [SeaSketch](https://seasketch.org/) ecosystem.

-It works best where the same analysis needs to be run many times with different input by a large diverse group of users, as is often the case with spatial planning processes.
-The original analysis may be prototyped in an environment like R, Jupyter Notebook, ArcGIS Desktop, etc. and this framework can be used to "operationalize" the analysis at a speed and cost that can't be achieved with other solutions.
+Its niche is where the same analysis needs to be run many times with different input by a large diverse group of users, as is often the case with spatial planning processes.
+You might prototype the original analysis in an environment like R, Jupyter Notebook, ArcGIS Desktop, etc. and this framework can be used to "operationalize" the analysis at a cost and scale that is difficult match with other solutions.

 ## Who is this for?